fynduck/isin/README.md

 # isin
-A PHP Library for storing a validating an ISIN (International Securities Identification Number / ISO 6166).
+A Laravel package for storing a validating an ISIN (International Securities Identification Number / ISO 6166).
 ISINs will be checked against the checksum as detailed at [https://en.wikipedia.org/wiki/International_Securities_Identification_Number]

 ## Installation